Garry2k2/Computer-Vision-Project/README.md

 - **Clear Lung Fields**: Indicate a normal X-ray.
 - **Hazy or Cloudy Areas**: Indicate pneumonia, with potential fluid accumulation or lung inflammation.

+### Note:
+While visual inspection can give clues, **model predictions** are more reliable for diagnosis.
+The trained CNN model provides an objective and consistent method for classifying X-ray images as either **Normal** or **Pneumonia**, reducing human error and aiding in faster diagnosis.

 ## Key Features

 - **Image Preprocessing**: Rescaling pixel values, resizing images to 120x120, and normalization for efficient training.